Scheduled MonumentsEnglandRoman period native settlement and medieval shieling on east slopes of Brands Hill, 1100m south east of Carey Burn Bridge

 What is Roman period native settlement and medieval shieling on east slopes of Brands Hill, 1100m south east of Carey Burn Bridge?

-The monument on the east slopes of Brands Hill south-east of Carey Burn Bridge is a complex of Romano-British and medieval pastoral settlement remains.
+The monument on the east slopes of Brands Hill, located approximately 1100 metres south-east of Carey Burn Bridge in Northumberland, comprises archaeological remains of both Roman period native settlement and medieval shieling activity.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016244.

 Who is responsible for protecting Roman period native settlement and medieval shieling on east slopes of Brands Hill, 1100m south east of Carey Burn Bridge?